Skip to content

 What is the purpose of a Series LLC?

-The series LLC (SLLC) includes the master or umbrella LLC and other LLCs which are separated from each other for liability purposes.
+The series LLC (SLLC) includes the master or umbrella LLC and other LLCs that are separated from each other for liability purposes.
 It’s a form of a limited liability company that provides liability and legal protection across multiple “series” each of which is theoretically protected from liabilities arising from the other series.
-In overall structure, the series LLC has been described as a master LLC that has separate divisions.
-The benefits of a Series LLC is each LLC is still its own business, controlled by the master LLC.
-However, for legal and Tax purposes the Master LLC is held accountable for its other entities.
+In the overall structure, the series LLC is described as a master LLC with separate divisions.
+The benefits of a Series LLC are that each LLC is still its own business, controlled by the master LLC.
+However, for legal and tax purposes, the Master LLC is held accountable for its other entities.

 Benefits of Series LLC’s